Daisy0419/RTSS26-Multi-Telescope-Transient-Follow-Up-Search/README.md

 The paper uses:

 - 29 graph instances derived from real LIGO sky-localization maps.
-- A 99% credible region for each map.
 - 15 small instances with 103-218 tiles and `6.9 x 6.9 degree` fields of view.
 - 13 large instances with 524-952 tiles and `4.0 x 2.0 degree` fields of view.
 - One very large instance with 11,678 tiles and a `1.34 x 0.9 degree` field of view.